-Leaf damageat20and50 daysaftersowing.
+DAS- Days After Sowing

-The assessment of leaf injury at 20 days after sowing revealed varying degrees of susceptibility among different maize genotypes.
-Notably, CM 500 had the lowest average leaf damage,0.66.
-At the same time, Kanchan 25 had the highest average Leaf Injury Rating (LIR), which is 6.33.
-And moderate Leaf InjuryRating (LIR) is seen in Table 1.
-Under natural infestation conditions,allcultivarsshowedvaryingdegreesofinfestation,withthemaximumLIRbeingless than 6.33.
-The leaf damage ranged from 0.33 to 6.33.The incidence was highest in the genotype Kanchan 25, with a mean LIR of 6.0 at fifty days after sowing (50 DAS) plant showed 2/3 total leaf injuries.
-Pin holes, shot holes, and slits were present.
-At the same time.
-BL105 and CM 500, which is 0.33, showed less leaf damage; certain genotypes performed significantly better than susceptible ones.
-Table I indicates the specifics of the outcome
+The assessment of leaf injury at 20 DAS revealed varying degrees of susceptibility among different maize genotypes.
+Notably, CM 500 had the lowest average leaf damage (Leaf Injury Rating= 0.66).
+At the same time, Kanchan 25 had the highest average LIR of 6.33.
+Under natural infestation conditions,allcultivarsshowedvaryingdegreesofinfestation,withthemaximumLIRless than 6.33.
+The leaf damage ranged from 0.33 to 6.33on 50 DAS, the leaf injury was highest in the genotype Kanchan 25 (6.0) with 2/3 of entire plant with damage.
+Pin holes, shot holes, and slits were also observed.
+At the same time, BL105 and CM 500 registered LIR of 0.33.
+Certain genotypes performed significantly better than susceptible ones (Table 1).

 Inrecentstudies,leafdamageincidenceswereshownto be maximuminthegenotypeKanchan 25, whose mean leaf injury (LIR) of five plants was 6.00 at fifty days (50 DAS) and 6.33 at twenty days (20 DAS) after sowing, i.e., a plant showing 2/3 total leaf injuries.
 Moreover, at the same time, leaf damage was minor in genotype LMH 1115.
-DH 291, DH 298, and Hybrid MaizeSujatashowedlessleafdamage.Thesegenotypes'averageleafratingswere3,3,3,3,4,and4.
-Characteristics of pin holes and shot holes slit were present.
-The performance of some genotypes was far better than susceptible ones.
+DH 291, DH 298, and Hybrid MaizeSujatashowedlesserleafdamage of 3,3,3,3,4and4, respectively.
 To measure leaf damage visual rating scale was used.
 The scale includes nine different types of parameters.
 During the initial stage, the size of the hole was increased.
-Most cultivars had damaged symptoms on three to four leaves or more.The percentageof dead heart values of Kanchan 25 and LMH 1115, DH 291.
+The percentof dead heart values of Kanchan 25 and LMH 1115, DH 291.
 DH 298 and Hybrid Maize Sujata were 14.66%, 19.33%, 15.33%, 13.33%, and 0%,respectively.

-The present findings also show a significant positive correlation between leaf injury at 50 days and dead hearts.
-However non-significant positive correlation of r=-0.480.
-And even present findings agree with reports that a highly significant positive correlation between leaf injury and stem tunnelling was observed.
-Evaluation studies of Jhansi (2005) revealed that the genotypes showed varying levels of infestation.AnuradhaM. et al(2012) reported that leaf injury and per cent of dead hearts are significantly correlated.
-Studies by Rasoolet al. (2012) stated that the dead hearts in resistant and susceptible germplasm were 0.0-7.8%, and 19,6-25.4%, respectively.
+The present findings show a significant positive correlation between leaf injury at 50 days and dead hearts.
+However non-significant positive correlation (r=-0.480.
+And even present findings agree with reports that a highly significant positive correlation between leaf injury and stem tunnelling.
+Early studies of Jhansi (2005) revealed the varying levels of infestation among evaluated genotypes.Anuradhaet al.(2012) reported that leaf injury and per cent of dead hearts are significantly correlated.
+Rasoolet al. (2012) stated that the per cent dead heart in resistant and susceptible maize germplasm were 0.0 to 7.8, and 19.6 to 25.4, respectively.

 Tunnellength

-The research shows three categories of tunnel length, in which all the genotypes were classified into three categories.
 Tunnel length between 0-5 cm was considered least susceptible, tunnel length between 5-10 cm moderately susceptible, and tunnel length >10 cm highly susceptible.The leastsusceptible genotypes wereCM500.
 LMH 111.DH 291.
 FH3754, Vivek Hybrid 43.
 IH 0712 and Hybrid maize Sujata.
 Moderately Susceptible genotypes were BASI LOCAL.Highlysusceptiblegenotypeinfestationisnotseeninthetrial.
 Thepresent findings also show a significant positive correlation between leaf injury at 50 days and tunnel length.
 However non-significant positive correlation of r=-0.4195.
 These results strongly concur with who reported that leaf injury rating (LIR) and tunnel length are positively correlated.
-The results found through this experiment coincide with the results brought up by the works of Hemant Swami and Bajpai, N.K., who observed research in eight selected maize(Zea mays L.)varieties.
+The results found through this experiment coincide with the results of Hemant Swami and Bajpai, N.K., who observed research in eight selected maize(Zea mays L.)varieties.

 Dead Heart